teh-cmc/mmm/README.md

 GC time (unmanaged heap, all generated pointers stored): 47221 us
 ```

-The results here are pretty interesting: on the one hand this is ~47 times slower than case B (in which we used `mmm`'s memory chunks but didn't actually store any pointer) because unsafe pointers require far less work from the GC, but on the other hand this is still 6 times faster than case A (in which we used native pointers).
+The results here are pretty interesting: on the one hand this is ~47 times slower than case B (in which we used `mmm`'s memory chunks but didn't actually store any pointer), but on the other hand this is still 6 times faster than case A (in which we used native pointers) because unsafe pointers require far less work from the GC.

 Six times faster is already quite the good deal, but why stop there?
-As we've already pointed out, `mmm` doesn't need to store references to its data... so, don't.
+As we've already pointed out, `mmm` doesn't need to store references to its data... so.. don't.

 This is what case D is all about, in which we will convert those pointers into simple numeric references and store them as such.